December 2019 Recap:

-The Fund held a 54.7% cash weighting at the end of December.
-There has been strong 'risk off' sentiment to the market these last three months with investors focusing more on macro issues (trade/global growth and interest rates) over company-specific drivers.
-During more challenging markets, it is important to remember the fundamental reasons for owning an investment.
-Specific to the CCVMF, the fund has generated substantial value to investors over its long-term history, driven by the combination of strong company-specific catalysts and a concentrated portfolio.
-We continue to look forward to strong results as we progress through 2019 and beyond.
+The CVM held a 9.7% cash weighting at year-end.
+The CVM has generated substantial value to investors over its long-term history driven by the combination of strong company-specific catalysts and a concentrated portfolio.
+We continue to look forward to strong results as we progress through 2020 and beyond.